Cover photo from Ashton Kutcher’s Senate hearing, C-SPAN’s YouTube. 5 minute read.

 The celebrities in this important PSA aren’t the only ones who have chosen to use their public platforms to give more visibility to the massive problem of human trafficking.
-As we kick off our annual #StopTheDemand awareness campaign, we are reminded that thousands of children are sold in the United States every day, on the hour.
+This month during #HumanTraffickingAwarenessMonth, we are reminded that thousands of children are sold in the United States every day, on the hour.
 Children, men, and women are being sold and exploited every hour in towns and cities across the world.
 And that’s not something we can or should accept.

 So, in order to get you hyped to continue in the fight against human trafficking, we’re highlighting celebrities that you know and spotlighting what they’ve done to do their part to help abolish modern slavery.
 This isn’t a comprehensive list of every celebrity that’s fought against human trafficking, just a few we wanted to give a shout out to because it isn’t easy to take a stand against something that is so dark and twisted.
 Give credit where credit is due, right?

 On a trip to India not long ago, Ricky Martin was able to save three girls who were minors being trafficked into prostitution.
 He did some research and found that human trafficking, or modern slavery, was the second most lucrative crime in the world.

 The famous singer decided to take action, so he used his role as UNICEF Goodwill Ambassador to meet with activists and set up the Ricky Martin Foundation that is aimed in focusing on education and research for how to best abolish human trafficking, especially for children and youth.

 “To abolish human trafficking, with a special emphasis on children and youth—one of the most vulnerable segments of the population—is a challenge that we fight consistently,” Martin said in the mission of the foundation.